How to Help Your Child Sleep Better

 41 min read

-Last Modified 3 March 2021 First Added 24 August 2015
+Last Modified 16 May 2023 First Added 24 August 2015

-Successfully getting a child to bed in a smooth and efficient manner can often feel like cause for celebration.
-As most parents know, children are prone to delay, whine, and protest at bedtime, ‘But mum, I don’t want to go to bed!’ they say.
+Successfully getting a child to bed smoothly and efficiently can often feel like a cause for celebration.
+As most parents know, children are prone to delay, whine, and protest at bedtime.
+‘But Mum, I don’t want to go to bed!’ they say.

 An ideal place to start is to take a fresh look at your child’s sleep environment.
 The physical space and the emotional environment you create for your child strongly influence their readiness to settle their body and mind for the night.